Maxime-AI/IFT3913/README.md

 # IFT3913 TP1

-* This program analyses java code and generates csv files containing different metrics such as LOC, CLOC and
- * cyclomatic complexity, with the classes and methods of the files in the source folder.
+This program analyses java code and generates csv files containing different metrics such as LOC, CLOC and cyclomatic complexity, with the classes and methods of the files in the source folder.

- *
- * @author : Maxime Lechasseur
+Authors : Maxime Lechasseur
- * @author : Han Zhang
+	: Han Zhang

  How to run the project
 ==========================